 During Mohs surgery, Dr. Patel removes one very thin layer of the lesion and examines it under a microscope while you wait in the office.
 After examining the cells up close, she comes back to remove another layer according to the location of the cancer under the microscope.
 She repeats this process until there are no remaining detectable cancer cells.

-To schedule a skin cancer evaluation and learn more about treatment for skin cancer, call Contour Dermatology and Cosmetics or book online today.
+To schedule a skin cancer evaluation and learn more about treatment for skin cancer, call CoCo Dermatology and Cosmetics or book online today.